skurfer/python-xymon/README.rst

 Xymon Python Library
 ====================

 This library allows basic communication with a Xymon server directly from a Python script.
 It works with Python 2.6, 2.7, and 3.
+It can be used on a system with no Xymon client installed.

 Some basic examples are shown here.
 See ``help(Xymon)`` for details.